What is Property Depreciation?

-The cost of preparing a tax depreciation schedule varies according to the type, location and size of your property.
-However, Washington Brown guarantees twice our fee in deductions within the first 12 months after settlement or there is no charge.
-In other words, you double your money or you pay nothing – There is zero risk.
+The cost of preparing a tax depreciation schedule varies according to your property’s type, location and size.
+However, Washington Brown guarantees twice our fee in deductions within the first 12 months after settlement, or there is no charge.
+In other words, you double your money or pay nothing – There is zero risk.
 Furthermore, the depreciation schedule fees are 100% tax deductible.

 How accurate are your Depreciation Reports?

-Washington Brown has 40 years experience in the industry.
-As trusted appointees of major banks like the Westpac Banking corporation, Suncorp and St. George, we have access to real historical construction cost and planning data only panel members can obtain.
-In addition, our digitally powered quality assurance process – the TAXMAX500™ − evaluates every property across over 500 variables, and is constantly updated as Australian Taxation Office (ATO) policies change.
+Washington Brown has 40 years of experience in the industry.
+As trusted appointees of major banks like the Westpac Banking Corporation, Suncorp and St. George, we have access to real historical construction costs and planning data only panel members can obtain.
+In addition, our digitally powered quality assurance process – the TAXMAX500™ − evaluates every property across over 500 variables and is constantly updated as Australian Taxation Office (ATO) policies change.
 That guarantees you maximum returns.

 Does Washington Brown offer a guarantee?

 We are so confident about the quality of our depreciation schedules that, for properties built after 1987, we guarantee twice our fee in deductions within the first 12 months after settlement, or there is no charge.
 In other words, you double your money, or you pay nothing.